 A zero-waste approach strives to create products that, you guessed it, leave zero-waste.
 The zero-waste approach takes everything into account — from where the materials are coming from, to patterning the pieces in a way that there is no additional waste once the product is cut and sewn.
 Thus, it’s also a way to eliminate millions of tons of garbage every year.

-Rust & Fray is incredibly focused on minimizing waste at all levels – starting with production and ending with the sale, where they limit our packaging to just a fabric bag that is made out of upcycled fabric, with no additional boxes or frills.
+Rust & Fray is incredibly focused on minimizing waste at all levels — starting with production and ending with the sale, where they limit their packaging to just a fabric bag that is made out of upcycled fabric, with no additional boxes or frills.
 Currently, in order to maintain the quality of their bags they do incur a little bit of waste (when materials get stained, torn or otherwise damaged, it has to be discarded), but they have set a goal for themselves to become a truly zero-waste company in the future.

 To that end, Rust & Fray is paying careful attention to every single detail during their production process.
 First, the team hand-picks their materials, essentially leftovers, from other factories and workshops.
 They use factory-excess fabrics, as well as leftover leather, vegan leather and metal.